Showing posts with label Technical Education. Show all posts

 Check out the complete list of colleges in PNG.
 There is a lot of information for Grade 12 and non-school leavers who are looking for study opportunities.

-2023 Acceptance List for Business Colleges
+2024 Acceptance List for PNG Technical Colleges

-The 2023 acceptance lists for the technical colleges in PNG usually come out at the earliest in January or latest in February every year.
+The 2024 acceptance lists for the technical colleges in PNG usually come out at the earliest in January or latest in February every year.

 Career pathways from schools to TVET to employment